 Tisséo Collectivités has sound governance, reflected in its transparent and well-defined financial strategy, with a clear focus on the entity's ability to have a high GOB to fund capital spending, shared by elected representatives, its members and the administration.
 Tisséo Collectivités' sound governance is also reflected in its prudent budgetary practices and sophisticated multiyear financial planning.
 This allows Tisséo Collectivités to have a credible contingency plan and to use budgetary flexibility in case of cost overruns or a revenue shock.
-In the midst of the coronavirus crisis in 2020, Tisséo Collectivités postponed the new metro line project by two years.
+In the recent years, Tisséo Collectivité has a track record of using effectively its budgetary flexibility.
+To mitigate the impacts of inflationary pressures on operating and capital expenses (CAPEX) and thus comply with its internal targets (including a debt-to-GOB ratio below 18 years), Tisséo Collectivités decided to postpone CAPEX projects in 2022 and transfers from Toulouse Métropole increased in 2023.

 Tisséo Collectivités benefits from sound and secure liquidity, supported by predictable and regular cash flow, in line with other French regional and local governments (RLGs).
-Tisséo Collectivités also benefits from very good access to external funding, including the secured funding of public development banks, such as the European Investment Bank (Aaa stable), Caisse Des Depots et Consignations

-(Aa2 stable), SFIL (Aa3 stable) and Agence France Locale (AFL, Aa3 stable).
-As of year-end 2020, public lenders represented 64% of Tisséo Collectivités' outstanding debt, while the remaining was split between highly rated French and foreign commercial banks (28% and 4%, respectively) and bonds (4%).
-To meet its growing future needs and further diversify its funding sources, the intermunicipality will launch a Negotiable European Commercial Paper (NEU CP) programme and a European Medium Term Notes (EMTN) programme in 2022.
-Because Tisséo Collectivités' capital expenditures are near 100% green, we also expect the intermunicipality to issue green bonds.
+Tisséo Collectivités also benefits from very good access to external funding, including the secured funding of public development banks, such as the European Investment Bank (Aaa stable), Caisse Des Depots et Consignations (Aa2 stable), SFIL (Aa2 stable) and Agence France Locale (AFL, Aa3 stable).
+As of August 2022, public lenders represented 67% of Tisséo Collectivités' outstanding debt, while the remaining was split between highly rated French and foreign commercial banks (26% and 3%, respectively) and bonds (4%).
+To meet its growing future needs and further diversify its funding sources, the intermunicipality has launched a €200 million Negotiable European Commercial Paper (NEU CP) programme in 2023, and will set up a European Medium-Term Notes (EMTN) programme in 2023.
+Because Tisséo Collectivités' capital sending is near 100% green, we also expect the intermunicipality to issue green bonds.